pytorch/audio/examples/libtorchaudio/speech_recognition/README.md

 ## 3. Run the application

-Now we run the C++ applicaiton [`transcribe`](./transcribe.cpp), with the TorchScript object we created in Step.1.1. and an input audio file.
+Now we run the C++ application [`transcribe`](./transcribe.cpp), with the TorchScript object we created in Step.1.1. and an input audio file.

 ```bash
 ../build/speech_recognition/transcribe ./pipeline-fairseq ../data/input.wav